Ethically Sourced Crystals Tracked and Traced

 "Your negative review coincided precisely with our Instagram post featuring authenticated 5-star reviews."

-Bear in mind I had contacted her using my personal email address, so as far as she was aware, I was a potential customer.
-Sadly, as she confirmed in one of her emails, this industry is entirely unregulated.
-Therefore, retailers can say whatever they want without repercussions.
+Bear in mind that I had contacted her using my personal email address, so as far as she was aware, I was simply a potential customer.
+Sadly, as she confirmed in one of her emails, this industry is entirely unregulated, which means retailers can say whatever they like without oversight or repercussions.

-I subsequently deleted my review because I didn't feel it was fair, considering I was only pretending to be a customer.
+I later deleted my review because I didn’t feel it was fair, considering I was only posing as a customer to ask a question.

-More than 80% of crystal retailers now claim they only buy materials that have been ethically sourced.
+More than 80% of crystal retailers in the UK now claim they only buy rocks and minerals that have been ethically sourced.

-While some, like the one I've spoken about in this article, are now going even further by claiming their crystals are 'tracked and traced', others are replacing the term 'ethically sourced' with 'conscientiously sourced'.
+While some, like the business I’ve discussed in this article, are going even further by claiming their crystals are “tracked and traced,” others are replacing the term “ethically sourced” with phrases like “conscientiously sourced.”

-Although many retailers are now committed to sourcing ethically mined crystals, the reality remains that the extraction and processing of these materials often fall short of these promises.
+Although many retailers are now committed, at least in principle, to sourcing this type of material, the reality remains that the extraction and processing of these rocks and minerals often fall far short of these promises.

-This next screenshot comes from the website of a U.S. crystal business.
+The following screenshot comes from the website of a reputable U.S. crystal business.
 They confirm that lapis lazuli is indeed a conflict mineral.

-""""The truth is that there are plenty of businesses out there that have little understanding of the materials they're selling or the people from whom they're buying.
+""""The truth is, there are plenty of businesses out there with little real understanding of the materials they're selling or the people they're buying from.

-Here's another UK business that believes buying "ethically sourced lapis lazuli from Afghanistan" is important because "it helps small family-run businesses in conflict zones."
+Here's another example: A UK-based business that claims buying "ethically sourced lapis lazuli from Afghanistan" is important because "it helps small family-run businesses in conflict zones."

 This comes from their Instagram page.